Sarthak26oct/fleet-tracking-assessment/README.md

 We encourage the use of AI and LLM tools for this assessment!
 However, you must understand what you're building and be able to explain your implementation decisions.

 ---

-## Technical Documentation

-For technical details about the data generator implementation, see [data-generator/TECHNICAL_README.md](./data-generator/TECHNICAL_README.md)